The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Related Work

 \section{Related Work}

-Fairness-aware machine learning is traditionally divided into three types \cite{mehrabi2019survey}: \textit{pre-processing} methods that involve transforming the dataset such that bias is removed \cite{calmon2017optimized}, \textit{in-processing} methods that try to modify the algorithm itself and \textit{post-processing} methods that transform the predictions of the model \cite{hardt2016equality}.
+Fairness-aware machine learning is traditionally divided into three types \cite{mehrabi2019survey}: \textit{pre-processing} methods that involve transforming the dataset to remove bias \cite{calmon2017optimized}, \textit{in-processing} methods that try to modify the algorithm itself and \textit{post-processing} methods that transform the predictions of the model \cite{hardt2016equality}.
 Our method belongs to the in-processing category, because we directly modify the objective function with the aim of improving fairness.
 Here, one approach is to enforce constraints that keep the algorithm fair throughout the learning process \cite{woodworth2017learning}.

-Alternatively, the fairness-constrained optimisation problem can be solved using the method of Lagrange multipliers \cite{agarwal2018reductions, jiang2020identifying, cotter2019optimization, wei2020optimized}.
-They are related to the problem of finding the fair I-projection \cite{csiszar2003information}: the distribution from the set of fair distributions with the smallest KL-divergence to some reference distribution, e.g. an already trained (biased) model \cite{alghamdi2020model}.
+The fairness-constrained optimization problem can also be solved using the method of Lagrange multipliers \cite{agarwal2018reductions,jiang2020identifying,cotter2019optimization,wei2020optimized}.
+This is related to the problem of finding the fair I-projection \cite{csiszar2003information}: the distribution from the set of fair distributions with the smallest KL-divergence to a reference distribution, e.g. an already trained (biased) model \cite{alghamdi2020model}.
 While we also compute the I-projection of the model onto the class of fair link predictors, we do not use it to transform the model directly.
 Instead, we consider the distance to that I-projection as a regularization term.